Skip links

 Aim for authenticity | Photo by: Christian Buehner

-Input or description such as “He’s really a good guy” or “He’s the ultimate bad guy” are huge red flags indicating you’re about to build cardboard characters.
+Input or description such as “He’s really a good guy” or “He’s the ultimate bad guy” are huge red flags indicating you’re about to build cardboard characters and have problems in the editing room.

 Unless you’re deliberately doing it, you’ll end up with black and white characters that will feel fake.